PepeuFBV/Cache-Eviction/out/production/CacheImpl/README.md

 ## How to use

 Choose an option and follow the instructions on the console.
 There is also a log file that will be created (_/log/log.txt_) with all the operations made by the client, as well as the cache status, tree height and the rotations made by the AVL Tree.
+Make sure to clear the log file if you want to start fresh, if the log file creation is triggering an error, create the log directory manually.

-## About the AVL Tree
+## About the Hash Tables

-The AVL Tree is a self-balancing binary search tree.
-It was chosen because it has a good balance between search and insert operations.
-The tree is implemented in the `AVLTree` class.

-## Extra information

-The cache has a fixed size of 20 elements, but it can be changed in the `Cache` class.
-The AVL Tree has no fixed size.
-The insert, search and alter Service Order operations all add the Service Order to the cache.
-The remove operation removes the Service Order from the tree, and if it's in the cache, it will be removed from there too.
+The implemented Hash Tables use the simple division hash function, and the collision resolution is done through the usage of a linked list.
+The hash table in the cache has a fixed size of 20 elements, and the hash table in the database has a starting size of 127 elements, but it can grow dynamically, if turned on in the a `Service` class method.
+The growth is through the finding of the next prime number before the new size desired.